Dr Ingrid Wilson MB ChB BSc(Hons) DRCOG MPH FFPH IAT MTTS

 After personal experience of needing skin camouflage to cover loss of pigmentation, Dr Wilson trained in skin camouflage and is a British Association of Skin Camouflage practitioner.
-The clinic is part of the Veil Skin camouflage network and the Extreme Make up network to reduce delays in customers accessing their skin camouflage products.
+She joined the Education Committe for BASC in 2020.
+The clinic is part of the Veil Skin camouflage network to help to reduce delays in customers accessing their skin camouflage products.

 The skin camouflage training stimulated an interest in the solutions that aesthetic procedures offer so she trained further in electrolysis with VTCT and Sterex, and also has the BTEC Level 7 award for Laser and Associated light therapies, she hopes to be able to offer this service in the future.

 Training in Botulinum toxin injections was completed in 2011, and she maintains contact with colleagues in field through membership of a local practitioners group and the Aesthetic Complications Expert Group which supports aesthetic pracititioners across the country.

 Dr Wilson is a strong believer in the importance of skin care for managing skin concerns including acne, pigmentation, razor bumps, rosacea and wrinkles and undertakes regular training with Obagi Medical and Zo Skin health in order to continue to deliver skin care programmes.

 Hair and Skin Education - examples

 - British Hair and Nail Society meeting.
 2019, 2018